ScottyXIII/bigheaded/Tiled.md

 ### Notes

-- in Tiled staticbodies must be drawn with polygon tool
+- staticbodies must be drawn with polygon tool, in the "staticbodies" object layer
-- in Tiled staticbodies must not be concave
+- staticbodies must not be concave (this caveat could be removed with extra dev)
-- in Tiled staticbodies must be drawn starting from top left corner, with points going clockwise
+- staticbodies must be drawn starting from top left corner, with points going clockwise

 if these rules are not followed;